General Info & FAQs

 If your child has special dietary restrictions, we can accommodate!
 During the registration process, please fill in the information completely regarding what your camper can and cannot eat.
-We have provided for gluten/casein/soy free diets; a wide variety of allergies, including but not limited to nuts; and all types of vegetarian options.
+We have provided for gluten/casein/soy free diets, a wide variety of allergies, and all types of vegetarian options.

 All medications need to be turned in to the health officer in the original container during check-in on opening day.
 Counselors will be given a list of camper medications and the time they need to take it.
-During the camp week, medication will be distributed at mealtimes.
-If medications are taken outside of mealtime, the health/medication coordinator will ensure that the camper receives the medication.
+During the camp week, medication will be distributed at mealtimes by the health officer.
+If medications are taken outside of mealtime, the health officer will ensure that the camper receives the medication.
 The staff is very aware of medical needs and is in communication with the support staff and director at all times.

 Clearwater Forest has instituted a voluntary three-tier fee program.
 You may choose the tier that is most suitable for your financial situation.
 All participants receive the same Clearwater Forest experience no matter what they pay.

 Tier I ($480/week*) is our historically subsidized rate and does not reflect the true cost of operating summer camp programs.